ekohl/puppet-katello_devel/README.md

 * Installs Katello and Foreman from git
 * Provides an HTTPS server and proxy to local Rails server for easy use of subscription-manager
-* Uses RVM to provide isolated gem environment
+* Uses SCL on EL7 to provide isolated gem environment

 ## Usage